 How do I install this

-A quick learner from Vernon, NJ says:
+Quick Learner from Vernon, NJ

 Hello, Attached is a photo of a "shoe" and rivet for an Andersen casement.
 The one I had cracked from old age.
 When I got this part, unfortunately from a different web site, sorry, it just came like this without any instructions on how to install.
 Can you please tell me the process a contractor would take to remove the old broken shoe and install this one in its place?